Moussa Koussa: Departure and resignation

-After departing Tripoli by car and arriving in Tunis, Tunisia, on 28 March 2011, via the Ras Ajdir border crossing, a Tunisian government spokesman stated via Tunis Afrique Presse that Koussa had arrived on a "private visit."
-He was accompanied by his deputy Abdul Ati al-Obeidi.
-On 30 March 2011, he departed from Djerba on a Swiss-registered private jet while Obeidi returned to Tripoli.
-He arrived at Farnborough Airfield, England, according to Libyan sources on a diplomatic mission.
+Koussa, accompanied by his deputy Abdul Ati al-Obeidi, departed Tripoli by car and arrived in Tunis, Tunisia, on 28 March 2011, via the Ras Ajdir border crossing.
+A Tunisian government spokesman stated via Tunis Afrique Presse that Koussa had arrived on a "private visit."
+On 30 March 2011, Koussa departed from Djerba on a Swiss-registered private jet, while Obeidi returned to Tripoli.
+Koussa arrived at Farnborough Airfield, England, according to Libyan sources on a diplomatic mission.
 The Foreign and Commonwealth Office later released an official press statement, stating that Koussa no longer wished to represent the Libyan government and intended to resign, unhappy with Libyan Army attacks on civilians.

 Scottish prosecutors interviewed Koussa about the Lockerbie bombing, and found no judicial reason or evidence to hold him in captivity.
 At the time, Koussa was a leading member of Al-Mathaba.

 Koussa left the United Kingdom and moved to Qatar following a European Union decision to lift sanctions against him, meaning he no longer faces travel restrictions or an asset freeze.
 Moussa Koussa's role in the torture and deaths of Libyan people was alleged by the BBC Television Panorama programme in October 2011, after which Koussa issued a statement to the press through his lawyer, strongly denying the allegations.